-12. This petition to establish the LP Community Development District should be granted for the following reasons:
+- 11. This petition to establish the Lakeside at Indian River Community Development District should be granted for the following reasons: - a.
+Establishment of the proposed District and all land uses and services planned within the proposed District are not inconsistent with applicable elements or portions of the effective State Comprehensive Plan or the Indian River County Comprehensive Plan. - b.

-b.
 The area of land within the proposed District is part of a planned community.
-It is of a sufficient size and is sufficiently compact and contiguous to be developed as one functional and interrelated community.

-c.
-The establishment of the District will prevent the general body of taxpayers in Indian River County from bearing the burden for installation of the infrastructure and the maintenance of certain facilities within the development encompassed by the District.
-The District is the best alternative for delivering community development services and facilities to the proposed community without imposing an additional burden on the general population of the local generalpurpose government.
-Establishment of the District in conjunction with a comprehensively planned community, as proposed, allows for a more efficient use of resources.
+It is of sufficient size and is sufficiently compact and contiguous to be developed as one functional and interrelated community. - c.
+The establishment of the proposed District will prevent the general body of taxpayers in Indian River County from bearing the burden for installation of the infrastructure and the maintenance of certain facilities within the development encompassed by the proposed development services and facilities to the proposed community without imposing an additional burden on the general population of the local general-purpose government.
+Establishment of the proposed District in conjunction with a comprehensively planned community, as proposed, allows for a more efficient use of resources.

-d.
-The community development services and facilities of the District will not be incompatible with the capacity and use of existing local and regional community development services and facilities.
-In addition, the establishment of the District will provide a perpetual entity capable of making reasonable provisions for the operation and maintenance of the District's services and facilities.

-e.
-The area to be served by the proposed District is amenable to separate specialdistrict government.
+- d.
+The community development services and facilities of the proposed District will not be incompatible with the capacity and use of existing local and regional community development services and facilities.
+In addition, the establishment of the proposed District will provide a perpetual entity capable of making reasonable provisions for the operation and maintenance of the proposed District's services and facilities. - e.
+The area to be served by the proposed District is amenable to separate special-district government.